Jesse-Dan/DM-APP/README.md

 # Full Chat Flutter App
-In this app we use
+## In this app we use
-FireBase Services(firestore - storage - auth - cloud messageing )
+FireBase Services(firestore - auth - cloud messageing )
-Dio for api setiing such as sending remote notification with php Provider
+Getx State management
 Notification local and remote
-# App Fucntions
+## App Fucntions
-send messages like text and other file like( image - audio - document - video ) send voice messages local notifications for uploading and downloading remote notifications for messages notify user status
+send messages like text
+remote notifications for messages notify user status